idreessyed1/Template-Scan-Configurations/README.md

     - Crawling and auditing run sequentially, not in parallel
   - Best For: SPAs with session state dependencies where concurrent operations might interfere with each other

-  Logical Grouping

   These configs represent a 2x3 matrix approach:
   - Multi-page apps: Progress from fastest (Comprehensive) → fastest authenticated (Authenticated) → careful session handling (Single Session)
   - Single-page apps: Progress from thorough coverage (Comprehensive) → authenticated focus (Authenticated Only) → session-safe thoroughness (Single Session)

-  The progression moves from speed-focused to thoroughness-focused to session-safety-focused within each application type.